mathspp/mathspp/pages/02.blog/floodfill-algorithm-in-python/item.md

     # ... but you add this line:
     return tracked  # <-- VERY IMPORTANT :D
 ```

+The code above represents the main mechanic of the algorithm.
+Depending on what you want to do with the regions, you may want to keep a list of all different regions or, for the demo above, I would paint each new region in a new colour in the line of code marked with `(1)`.

 ### Simulating a fluid spreading on a surface